Learning Optimal Strategies for Temporal Tasks in Stochastic Games: Case Studies

-We used $5\times5$ grids to model the system.
-In this system, each cell represents a state, and a robot can move from one cell to a neighbor cell by taking four actions: \textit{up}, \textit{down}, \textit{right} and \textit{left}.
+In the first case study, the environments are modeled as grids.
+In these grids, each cell represents a state, and a robot can move from one cell to a neighbor cell by taking four actions: \textit{up}, \textit{down}, \textit{right} and \textit{left}.
 An adversary can observe the actions the robot takes and can act to disturb the movement so that the robot may move in a perpendicular direction of the intended direction.
-Specifically, there are four actions the adversary can choose \textit{none}, \textit{cw}, \textit{ccw}, \textit{both}; for \textit{none}, the robot will move in the intended direction w.p. $1$, for \textit{cw} (or \textit{ccw}), the robot will move in the intended direction w.p. $0.8$, and move in the perpendicular direction that is \ang{90} clockwise or (counter-clockwise respectively) w.p. $0.2$; for \textit{both}, the robot will move in any of the perpendicular direction with w.p. $0.1$.
-The robot cannot move towards an obstacle or a grid edge; The obstacles are represented as large circles filled with gray.
-The labels of cells (i.e. states) are displayed as encircled letters filled with various colors.

-\paragraph{Nursery Scenario.} In this case study, the objective of the robot is to $(i)$ enter a room labeled with $e$ and stay there; $(ii)$ inform the adult (labeled with $a$) exactly once that it has started monitoring the baby; $(iii)$ visit the baby (labeled with $b$) and go back to the charger station (labeled with $c$) repeatedly; $(iv)$ avoid the danger zone (labeled with $d$).
-This can be formally captured as the LTL task:
+Specifically, there are four actions the adversary may choose \textit{none}, \textit{cw}, \textit{ccw}, \textit{both}; for \textit{none}, the robot will move in the intended direction w.p. $1$, for \textit{cw} (or \textit{ccw}), the robot will move in the intended direction w.p. $0.8$, and move in the perpendicular direction that is \ang{90} clockwise (or counter-clockwise respectively) w.p. $0.2$; for \textit{both}, the robot will move in any of the perpendicular directions with w.p. $0.1$.
+The robot cannot leave a trap cell and if the robot attempts to move towards an obstacle or a grid edge, the robot does not move and stays in the previous cell.

-The corresponding DPA has $4$ states, and $3$ colors.
-For the system in Fig. \ref{fig:nursery_dpa_0a}, \ref{fig:nursery_dpa_bc}, Algorithm~\ref{algorithm} converged to an optimal strategy that first visits $a$ while staying in the purple region in Fig. \ref{fig:nursery_dpa_0a}, then starts visiting $b$ and $c$ repeatedly while staying in the purple region in Fig. \ref{fig:nursery_dpa_bc}.
-Under this strategy, the robot successfully stays in the room ($e$) and avoids the danger zone ($d$).
-Note that the robot takes the action \textit{down} to leave the adult; otherwise the adversary might cause it to hit the obstacle, thus visiting the adult for a second time.
+Fig.~\ref{fig:robot_navigation} captures the considered scenarios.
+The trap cells are represented as large empty circles, and the obstacles are represented as large circles filled with gray.
+The labels of the cells (i.e., states) are displayed as encircled letters filled with various colors.

-\paragraph{Stable Surveillance.} In this case study, the robot needs find a zone where it can successfully monitor some particular cells.
-There are three different zones (Fig.~\ref{fig:robust_path_dpa}), labeled with $b$, $d$, and $g$.
-The robot needs to monitor the cell labeled with $a$ in $b$; the cell labeled with $c$ in $d$ and two cells labeled with $e$ and $f$ in $g$.
-The robot is free to choose any of the zones.
-This task can be captured in~LTL~as
+The core navigation task of the robot is to enter the workspace ($w$) and stay there while repeatedly charging ($c$) and monitoring the assigned region ($r$).
+Alternatively, the robot can go to and stay in a charging station ($c$).
+In addition, the robot must always avoid the danger zone ($d$).
+This entire task can be formally captured as the LTL~formula: